 Take the Scholars’ Stairs to the hilltop

-The Scholars’ Stairs are a special attraction, built in the middle of 17th century to protect school children during winter time.
+The Scholars’ Stairs are a special attraction, built in the middle of the 17th century to protect school children during winter time.
 Similar to a tunnel, these wonderful stairs climb up to the hilltop, accessing the City Square with the School on the Hill, the Church on the Hill, the Rope Makers’ Tower and the Evangelical Cemetery.
 After the 175 steps, you’ll reach a peaceful part of medieval Sighisoara.
 Take your time to explore it.

 Visit Church of the Hill and old cemetery